thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-llm-explain/README.md

 ## Installation
 To run the application, first we need to install Python and the necessary packages:

-1. Install Python (version >= 3.9) from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.
+1. Install Python (version >= 3.9 and <= 3.12) from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.

 2. Clone the repository:
     ```sh
     git clone <repository-url>
     ```

-3. Navigate to the `responsible-ai-llm-explain` directory:
+3. Create a virtual environment:
     ```sh
-    cd responsible-ai-llm-explain
-    ```

-4. Create a virtual environment:
-    ```sh
     python -m venv venv
     ```

-5. Activate the virtual environment:
+4. Activate the virtual environment:
     - On Windows:
         ```sh
         .\venv\Scripts\activate
          ```

-6. Install `pip` if it's not already installed:
+5. Install `pip` if it's not already installed:
     ```sh
     python -m ensurepip --upgrade
     ```

+6. Navigate to the `responsible-ai-llm-explain` directory:
+    ```sh
+    cd responsible-ai-llm-explain
+    ```

 7. Go to the `requirements` directory where the `requirement.txt` file is present and install the requirements:
     ```sh
+    cd responsible-ai-llm-explain\requirements
     pip install -r requirement.txt
     ```
 ## Set Configuration Variables